simeonreusch/fpbot/README.md

 - [ztfquery](https://github.com/mickaelrigault/ztfquery) is used to download the image files from IPAC.
 - [ztflc](https://github.com/mickaelrigault/ztflc) is used for PSF-fitting.
 - Either Marshal credentials or a connection to AMPEL are neccessary for determining object ra and dec.

+## Slackbot
+There is a bot for Slack included, based on the SlackRTM-API.
+To use it, create a legacy bot in slack (with the legacy privilege system, the new system depends on the EventApi, which itself needs a webserver).
+Change the bot-username in slackbot_realtime.py and it should basically work (first start requires you to enter the bot- and bot-user credentials).